NEW: Take a 360 Degree Virtual Tour.

 Ebbert Spring Heritage Park & Archaeological Preserve

-On August 30, 2017, Andy Stout, Greencastle native and Eastern Regional Director of The Archaeological Conservancy (TAC), and Bonnie Shockey, President & CEO, on behalf the board of directors of Allison-Antrim Museum, Inc (AAMI), signed a 99-year lease between TAC and AAMI, which transfers the care of the standing structures, within the Ebbert Spring Heritage Park & Archaeological Preserve, to Allison-Antrim Museum.
-The original house (left side), with three-feet thick walls, was built c.
+On August 30, 2017, Andy Stout, Greencastle native and Eastern Regional Director of The Archaeological Conservancy (TAC), and Bonnie Shockey, President & CEO, on behalf the board of directors of Allison-Antrim Museum, Inc (AAMI), signed a 99-year lease between TAC and AAMI, which transfers the care of the standing structures within the Ebbert Spring Heritage Park & Archaeological Preserve to Allison-Antrim Museum.
+The original house (left side), with three-foot thick walls, was built c.
 1753 by William Allison, father of John Allison, founder of Greencastle.

-Ebbert Spring was first excavated by a chapter of the Society for Pennsylvania Archaeology in 2003 .
+Ebbert Spring was first excavated by Chapter 27 of the Society for Pennsylvania Archaeology in 2003 .

 Over the course of the next ten years they recovered tens of thousands of historic items and prehistoric lithic, ceramic, and bone artifacts at the site ; as well as various intact features such as postmolds, hearths , and refuse pits predominantly from the Middle and Late Woodland periods.

 The prehistoric component of the site helped redefine thinking about how prehistoric people utilized this portion of the Great Appalachian Valley.
 Most Native American habitation areas in the region have been found near tributaries of the Potomac River, but Ebbert Spring is one of several documented sites in the valley located next to springs.